 - Next beat in softened butter, combine well.

-- Then add baking powder and milk, salt, cardamom and orange zest.
+- Add baking powder and milk, salt, cardamom and orange zest.

 - Change to paddle attachment, and gradually beat in flour (as much as you can with mixer)

-- Then on floured surface knead in remaining flour to make a stiff dough that is not sticky.
+- On floured surface knead in remaining flour to make a stiff dough that is not sticky.